ccdc-opensource/on-site-webcsd/README.md

   URL will be required to use the software.
 - Connecting to your WebCSD server via https is now required.
 To configure this you will need a password-protected .pfx certificate.
+- Ask your local IT staff to obtain a valid CA-signed certificate for you, or generate a self-signed certificate as shown below.
+- Note that SSO authentication and CSD-Theory Web will not work with self-signed certificates.

 ```sh
 # To generate a self-signed certificate